langchain-ai/langsmith-cookbook/feedback-examples/streamlit-agent/README.md

 # LangChain Agents with LangSmith

-This streamlit example highlights the following functionality:
+This streamlit walkthrough shows how to instrument a LangChain agent with tracing and feedback.
+It highlights the following functionality:
 - Implementing an agent with a web search tool (Duck Duck Go)
 - Capturing explicit user feedback in LangSmith
 - Linking to the run trace for debugging